lindanimoyo-plantpath/sciprog-sfu.github.io/lessons/2015-07-21_regex/lesson.md

 ### Part 2: Quantifiers

+For Part 2, we will use the same text as in Part 1 (see above).

 A common feature of DNA sequences are repeats, in which a stretch of sequence is repeated a variable number of times.
 The repeated sequence is usually relatively well defined, but the number of repeats can vary.

 The simplest kind of repeat is a stretch of the same nucleotide.
 For instance, to search for stretches of one or more T's, you may use the plus quantifier, `+`.
 This quantifier means that the preceding subpattern can be present one or more times.
 Similar quantifier are the asterisk, `*`, which signifies zero or more times, and the question mark, `?`, which signifies zero or one time.